-27 Councilor Healey stated agreement with Councilor Boyd that the white at Abbie Griffin looks really good.
+Councilor Healey stated agreement with Councilor Boyd that the white at Abbie Griffin looks really good.
 For this area, she prefers the more natural look.
-She questioned how far up the driveway the 28 extension goes.
-She spoke of having a family member who tried to go to Watson Park during the 4th of 29 July weekend to walk her dogs.
-There was an overabundance of cars from Massachusetts, and they 30 31 were all parked on the lawn.
+She questioned how far up the driveway the extension goes.
+She spoke of having a family member who tried to go to Watson Park during the 4th of

+July weekend to walk her dogs.
+There was an overabundance of cars from Massachusetts, and they were all parked on the lawn.
 She believes fencing needs to travel up more toward the road.
-Director Fox stated that is what is being proposed; the cost of linear footage was based on bringing the fence up 32 33 the slope to the butterfly garden, they would leave a gap for the butterfly garden, but then it would continue further up towards D.W.
+Director Fox stated that is what is being proposed; the cost of linear footage was based on bringing the fence up the slope to the butterfly garden, they would leave a gap for the butterfly garden, but then it would continue further up towards D.W.
 Highway.
-34

 Councilor Harrington remarked this is a parking lot and cars will end up denting the fence.
-Althoughshe likes the white, it is really not functional for what is needed.
+Although she likes the white, it is really not functional for what is needed.

 Vice Chairman Koenig stated he does not believe the pattern that was shown as an example really exemplifies a Town Center.
-What he was hoping was to move towards a better pattern instead of these 2 x 6 rails going across 10' long spans to 6 x 6 posts; to do something that looks a little more New

-42 England, a little more split rail fence with the diagonally placed 4 x 4 rails.
-They can be wood, painted

-43 brown, etc. With the cost of maintenance with snow plowing, concern about cars bumping into them, this fencing up and redo it.
-He does not believe fencing that will last 50 years is needed.
-Since the

-44 etc. it may be better to go with the heavier duty posts.
+What he was hoping was to move towards a better pattern instead of these 2 x 6 rails going across 10' long spans to 6 x 6 posts; to do something that looks a little more New England, a little more split rail fence with the diagonally placed 4 x 4 rails.
+They can be wood, painted brown, etc. With the cost of maintenance with snow plowing, concern about cars bumping into them, etc. it may be better to go with the heavier duty posts.